netlify/netlify-identity-widget/README.md

 // Log out the user
 netlifyIdentity.logout();

-// refresh the user's JWT
+// Refresh the user's JWT
+// Call in on('login') handler to ensure token refreshed after it expires (1hr)
 // Note: this method returns a promise. netlifyIdentity.refresh().then((jwt)=>console.log(jwt))